Variation-aware Vision Token Dropping for Faster Large Vision-Language Models: Experiments

 \subsection{Ablation Study}

-\textbf{Effects of Variation Metric.} Figure~\ref{fig:ablation1} presents a comparative analysis of three variation metrics against FastV across multiple benchmarks.
-All three metrics----(a) Cosine Similarity (Cos Sim), (b) L1 Distance (L1 Norm), and (c) L2 Distance (L1 Norm)----consistently outperform FastV in terms of average performance, validating the robustness of variation-based dropping strategies.
-Furthermore, all three metrics demonstrate notable improvements in inference throughput, with L2 Norm achieving the optimal balance between performance and efficiency.
-Based on the results, we adopt the L2 Norm as our default variation metric for practical application.
+\textbf{Effects of Variation Metric.} Figure~\ref{fig:ablation1} presents a analysis of three variation metrics against FastV across multiple benchmarks.
+All three metrics---Cosine Similarity, L1 Norm, and L2 Norm---outperform FastV in average performance, validating the robustness of variation-based dropping strategies.
+Furthermore, all metrics demonstrate notable improvements in inference throughput, with L2 Norm achieving the optimal balance between performance and efficiency.